Rolando (footballer)

-Rolando Jorge Pires da Fonseca (born 31 August 1985), known simply as Rolando, is a Portuguese professional footballer who plays as a central defender.
+Rolando Jorge Pires da Fonseca (born 31 August 1985), known simply as Rolando, is a Portuguese former professional footballer who played as a central defender.

 He played 222 Primeira Liga games for Belenenses, Porto and Braga, winning several honours including the league, Taça de Portugal and Europa League treble with the second club in 2011.
-Abroad, he played on loan in Serie A for Napoli and Inter Milan, and spent four years in France with Marseille.
+Abroad, he played on loan for Napoli and Inter Milan in Italy and Anderlecht in Belgium, and spent four years in France with Marseille.

-Rolando was part of the Portugal squad that reached the semi-finals of Euro 2012, earning 21 caps in all.
+Rolando was part of the Portugal squads at the 2010 FIFA World Cup and UEFA Euro 2012, reaching the semi-finals in the latter tournament and earning 21 caps.

 Club career

 Belenenses

 Rolando was born in São Vicente, Cape Verde.
 After beginning his career in the youth ranks of lowly S.C.
 Campomaiorense, he finished his development with Lisbon's C.F.
 Os Belenenses, which he joined at the age of 18.
 In his Primeira Liga debut, on 28 August 2004, he played 90 minutes and scored a goal in a 3–0 home win against C.S.
 Marítimo.

 Rolando went on to become an essential defensive figure onwards, appearing in all 30 games in the 2007–08 season as the team finished in eighth place.